marcusdeheus/marcusdeheus.github.io/imprint.md

 	</div>
 	<div class="6u$ 12u$(small)">
 		<h3>SECURITY MEASURES</h3>
-		<p>KAP1 takes organizational, contractual and technical security measures in accordance with the state of the art to ensure that the regulations of the data protection laws are observed and to protect the data processed by us against accidental or intentional manipulation, loss, destruction or against access by unauthorized persons.
+		<p>KAP1 takes organizational, contractual and technical security measures in accordance with the state of the art to ensure that the regulations of the data protection laws are observed and to protect the data processed by us against accidental or intentional manipulation, loss, destruction or against access by unauthorized persons.<br>
 The security measures include in particular the encrypted transmission of data between your browser and our server.
 Our website uses SSL or TLS encryption to protect the transmission of confidential content, such as requests that you send to us as the site operator.
-You can recognize an encrypted connection by the fact that the address line of the browser changes from "http://" to "https://" or by the lock symbol in your browser line.
+You can recognize an encrypted connection by the fact that the address line of the browser changes from "http://" to "https://" or by the lock symbol in your browser line.<br>
 However, we would like to point out that, due to the structure of the Internet, it is possible that the rules of data protection and the above-mentioned security measures may not be observed or circumvented by persons or institutions outside our area of responsibility.
 In particular, unencrypted data can be read by third parties - even if this is done by e-mail.
 We have no technical influence on this.
-Nowadays, it is also your responsibility to protect the data you provide against misuse by encrypting it or in any other way.
+Nowadays, it is also your responsibility to protect the data you provide against misuse by encrypting it or in any other way.<br>
 For this reason, every user is free to transmit personal data to us by alternative means, e.g. by telephone.</p>
 	</div>
 	<div class="6u$ 12u$(small)">
 		<h3>WHAT RIGHTS DO YOU HAVE REGARDING YOUR DATA?</h3>
 		<p>Right of information<br>
 You have the right to request confirmation as to whether personal data relating to you are being processed and to request information about this data and further information and a copy of the data in accordance with Art.
-15 DSGVO.
+15 DSGVO.<br>

 The right to complete and rectify data<br>
 In accordance with Art.
 16 DSGVO, you have the right to request the completion of data concerning you or the correction of incorrect data concerning you.